Food in the Spanish northern coast

 Galicia

 Fish and seafood are the mainstay in Galicia, more seafood than fish.
 The seafood is usually of such good quality that it barely needs more than grilling or steaming to become a five star meal.
 Percebes (goose barnacles) are as delicious as they are expensive, but there are also mussels, clams, scallops, small, medium, or large crabs, large shrimp, lobster, octopus, hake, and turbot, just to mention a few.
-One of the few green regions in spain, Galicia can also count with excellent beef, dairy products and eggs; cachelos (potatoes) and grelos (turnip greens) are the most famed fram products.
+One of the few green regions in spain, Galicia can also count with excellent beef, dairy products and eggs; cachelos (potatoes) and grelos (turnip greens) are the most famed farm products.

 Traditional specialties found in the menu include mariscadas (assorted seafood), seafood and meat empanadas(thick pies); pulpo a feira (paprika-dusted boiled octopus), caldo gallego (a hearty white bean and smoked meat soup), lacon con grelos (cured ham with turnip greens, and tarta de Santiago (almond cake).